 University Reader & Curator of Malacology, University Museum of Zoology

-Richard Preece is interested in taking PhD students.
+Richard Preece is accepting applications for PhD students.

 My interests are in malacology in general, but especially the use of non-marine Mollusca in reconstructing environments and climates during the Quaternary and Tertiary periods.
 Recent work has focused on their use in distinguishing between different interglacials in NW Europe and in their value as a dating material, especially for aminostratigraphy.
 I also work on the Holocene from which detailed molluscan successions can be tied to firm chronologies by means of radiocarbon dating.
 In this way it is possible to provide historical perspectives on the development of modern communities in different regions.
 In many Holocene sequences it is possible to recognize signs of human disturbance, such as episodes of forest clearance, and so evaluate the environmental impact of early human populations.
 I was recently a member of the Ancient Human Occupation of Britain (AHOB) project, funded by the Levehulme Trust, which over the last 10 years has shed much new light on the age and environment of the earliest human populations in Britainduring the Early and early Middle Pleistocene.
 I am also involved with the Baikal Archaeology Project, which aims to characterize the environmental history of the Baikal region of Siberiaduring the Holocene with a view to elucidating the cause of a major cultural change that occurred about 7000 years ago.
 My research on the collections in the University Museum of Zoology, Cambridge, is currently focusing on the William Benson collection of land snails, obtained mainly from the Indian Subcontinent during the early part of the 19th century.
 This important collection contains many type specimens.
 Previous projects have included an illustrated catalogue of our collection of bivalves (see link to DDF Bivalve Project) and work on the notebooks and collections of the Rev. Leonard Jenyns, an important 19th century naturalist and friend of Charles Darwin (see link).